AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 4. **Grant Activation (Initial Staking Allocation)**: Once approved, an onchain motion executed by the Astar Community Council (ACC) performs the action of staking the defined amount of ASTR from the Community Treasury on the project’s dApp.
 This allocation officially starts the UCG grant period, which lasts 4 months, with the possibility of renewal for an additional four months depending on the project’s deliverables and the final evaluation of its performance.
 5. **Monitoring & Reports**: During the grant period, the project must publish 4 monthly reports on the Astar Forum.
 Reports must be submitted every 30 days from the date the project started receiving dApp Staking rewards, meaning on the same day each month throughout the 4-month UCG term.
 These updates allow the Astar Community Council (ACC) and the community to track technical progress, transparency, and milestone delivery.
 6. **Re-evaluation (upon renewal request)**: Near the end of the 4-month period, if the team wishes to continue in the program, it must submit a renewal proposal about 1 week before the term expires, or during the same week of expiration.
 The Council will then review the project’s progress and may open a new motion to extend, adjust, or finalize the grant (up to a total duration of 8 months).
-7. **Finalize & Remove Grant**: If no renewal is requested or approved, the Astar Community Council (ACC) unstaked the allocated ASTR and the grant concludes.
+7. **Finalize & Remove Grant**: If no renewal is requested or approved, the Astar Community Council (ACC) unstakes the allocated ASTR and the grant concludes.
 All tokens return to the Community Treasury, maintaining full onchain transparency.

 ## Grant Guidelines and Process